 Being cautious of the time can be the best way not to overcook your pasta.
 By doing so, you are saving time, effort, and money.
 Mushy pasta will not surely give you the perfect pasta dish you desire.
 While it may be alright if you will be the only one eating the dish, it is surely a big embarrassment if you are sharing the meal with others.

-While you can bring back the firmness of a mushy pasta by sautéing it on an oil or butter-coated skillet over medium fire, this only adds to the effort.
+While you can bring back the firmness of mushy pasta by sautéing it on an oil or butter-coated skillet over medium fire, this only adds to the effort.
 You may also be preparing pasta that requires no oil or butter.
-In this case, you should have these helpful tips so that you will not come up with a mushy overcooked pasta:
+In this case, you should have these helpful tips so that you will not come up with mushy overcooked pasta:

 Bring Water to a Boil